microsoft/msphpsql/README.md

 The Microsoft Drivers for PHP for SQL Server Team

+##Announcements

+Feb 23, 2016: Thanks to the community’s input, we have mostly been focusing on making updates to support native 64-bit and the PDO driver.
+We will be sharing these updates in the coming weeks once we have something functional.
+In the meantime, we have a couple of minor updates to the SQLSRV driver to share:
+- Fixed the ability to bind parameters with datetime types
+- Fixed output and bidirectional (input/output) parameters.
+Note to users: we determined that output and bidirectional parameters now need to be passed in by reference (i.e. &$var) so that they can be updated with the output data and added an error check for these cases.
+- Updated refcounting to avoid unnecessary reference counting for scalar values

 ## Build

 Note: if you prefer, you can use the pre-compiled binary found [HERE](https://github.com/Azure/msphpsql/releases/tag/v4.0.0)